Buffalo Gap Campground

 General Information

-- Pack-in, Pack-out rules apply.
-If you bring it in with you, please take it out.
-Please do not put any trash in the vault toilets.
+- Please do not put any trash in the vault toilets.

-- Tent camping and trailer camping spots available.
+- Tent camping and trailer camping spots are available.
 No RV hookups.
 Some campsites accommodate up to 60’ on paved parking pads.

 For specific questions, contact the Medora Ranger District Office.

-All year (limited services in winter)
+Year-round (limited services in winter)

 The Senior Pass and the Access Pass holders receive a 50% discount on camping fees per night.
-Discounts apply only to the site the pass holder occupies only (not for additional guest sites).
+Discounts apply only to the site the pass holder occupies (not for additional guest sites).

 Visit the Passes page for more information about the America the Beautiful National Park Passes.